wesnjazz/JetsonNano/README.md

 ---

   - ## Arduino
-  *Arduino board was added additionally into the original Jetson Nano set-up*
+  *Arduino board was added additionally into the original **Jetbot** configuration*
   *for the wheel encoder and ultrasonic sensor in the future.*
 ![Additional Arduino Board](demos/arduino.jpg)

   - ## Wheel Encoder
+  *DC motors with wheel encoder replaced the original motor configuration.*
 ![Additional Wheel Encoder](demos/wheelEncoder.jpg)